 ELTR is managed by the ELTR Governing Board, consisting of 6 members: General Manager, General Manager-elect, ELTR database manager, the ELITA Treasurer, an elected member from ELITA Board, and a member of the ESOT Executive Council.

 The Board appoints the General Manager of the ELTR who is ex officio a member of the ELITA Board.
 The General Manager has day to day operational control and supervises the associated staff.
-This appointment is for a period of 4 years with a possible extension for another 4 years after re-election.
+This appointment is for a period of 4 years with possible extension for another 4 years after-re-election.

 The General Manager is responsible for data collection, for maintaining the database and for data protection.
 They will issue reports every 6 months to all ELITA affiliates.
 Other publications using ELTR data must have prior approval of the ELITA Board.